 Surgical Errors

-Surgery is a precise and complicated procedure, with surgeons working directly with a patient's internal organs.
-Surgical errors can — and have — resulted in the death of patients, which is why surgeons are trained to avoid deadly mistakes.
+Surgery is a precise and complicated procedure, with surgeons working directly with a patient’s internal organs.
+Surgical errors can cause serious injuries or fatal injuries, leading to wrongful death claims.
+This is why surgeons are trained to avoid deadly mistakes.

 As an example, a young man was admitted to an Ohio hospital for gallbladder removal surgery.
 After his surgery, his blood pressure began to drop, but this information was not adequately communicated to the surgeon.
 As a result, the surgeon did not come to check on the patient, who died of internal bleeding.
 A wrongful death case was filed and won against the nursing staff of the hospital.